EcoSHEDS/fpe-pii-detector/README.md

 ## License

-This repository is licensed under the MIT License.
+The code in this repository is released to the public domain under the [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/).
 See [LICENSE](LICENSE) for details.